Confederated Salish and Kootenai Tribes: Early territory

-The Salish (Flatheads) initially lived entirely east of the Continental Divide but established their headquarters near the eastern slope of the Rocky Mountains.
+The Salish (Flatheads) initially lived entirely east of the Continental Divide.
+They established their headquarters near the eastern slope of the Rocky Mountains.
 Occasionally, hunting parties went west of the Continental Divide but not west of the Bitterroot Range.
 The easternmost edge of their ancestral hunting forays was bordered by the Gallatin Range, Crazy Mountain Range, and Little Belt Range.

 Nearby peoples

 The Salis-Tunaxe lived immediately to the north of the Flathead.
 There was no sharp line between the two tribal territories, and the people in the border zone often intermarried.
 Further north lived the Kutenai-Tunaxe (Kootenai-Tunaxe).
 To the east of them lived the Salisan tribes' common enemy, the Blackfoot.

-West of the Rocky Mountains held the Pend d'Oreille the territory around Flathead Lake, and south of them occupied the Semteuse a relatively small area.
-The numerous Shoshone semi-surrounded the Salish from northeast to southwest.
+West of the Rocky Mountains lived the Pend d'Oreille, in the territory around Flathead Lake.
+The south of them was occupied by the Semteuse, in a relatively small area.
+The numerous Shoshone semi-surrounded the Salish from the northeast to the southwest.
 It seems the Salish did not know the Comanche and Kiowa at this time.
 They may have been regarded as bands of Shoshone.

 Later well-established plains tribes like the Sarsi, Assiniboine, Cree, Crow, Gros Ventre, Arapaho, Cheyenne and Sioux lived far away.
 They were unknown to the Salish.

 Horses and the changed life of the Salish

-The Salish got horses from the Shoshone, and the animal changed the life of the people.
+The Salish got horses from the Shoshone, with horses changing the life of the people.
 When they had had only dogs, the Salish had paid no special attention to the American bison, which they had hunted just like deer and elk.
 Newly acquired mounts made it possible to overtake the American bison and the secured meat and skins could easily be carried by packhorses.
-All other game lost in importance.
+All other hunting game became less important.

 Before they had had horses, the Salish had lived in conical tents covered with two to four layers of sewed tule mats, depending on the season.
 The tipi soon replaced the old lodge.
 Instead of rawhide bags of many shapes and sizes, the women made parfleches from now on.